par-texx/storybot/README.md

 ## Configuration

-Open the bot.py and edit all variables in the "CHANGE THESE" section:
+Open the config.ini and edit it accordingly.
+These are the things you have to edit:

-    USERNAME = "" # username of your bot's reddit account PASSWORD = "" # password of your bot's reddit account PATHTODB = "/home/test/StoryBot/db.db" # path to your db.db which should be the same path as your bot.py USER_AGENT = "StoryBot by /u/tst__" # user agent of the bot
+    [reddit]
-    SUBREDDIT = "mysubreddit" # subreddit in which the bot should work
+    username=username ; reddit username of your bot password=password ; reddit password of your bot subreddit=badpeoplestories ; subreddit in which the bot should work

-    # Introduction appears before posting the matching URLs
-    INTRODUCTION = "Other stories from /u/%s:"
-    # Ending appears after posting the matching URLS; \n\n for newline
-    ENDING = "**** \n\n ^(If you want to get notified as soon as %s posts a new story, )[^click ^here.](%s)"
+    [technical]
+    pathtodb=/home/tim/storybot/db.db ; path to your bot's database, just use your bot's directory + db.db

 ## Usage